trec-dd/trec-dd-jig/README.md

   ``` shell
     > git clone https://github.com/trec-dd/trec-dd-jig
   ```
-- Move the unpacked directory under the lemur(or your trec-dd system) directory, that is,
+- Move the unpacked directory under the lemur/ your trec-dd system directory, use lemur as an example, that is,
   ``` shell
         > mv trec-dd-jig /yourhomedirectory/indri-5.9/
   ```